-PED523
+PED323

 DURATION: semester course

 CREDITS: 1

-OPEN TO: all students with full schedules periods 1-7 both semesters
+OPEN TO: all students with a full schedule in both semesters

-PREREQUISITE: administrative approval
+PREREQUISITE: parent signature and administrative approval

 Students arrange and participate in 150 minutes/week of fitness instruction through community facilities.
-School activities and sports do not count toward this 150 minute minimum.
+School activities and school sports, as well as non-school sponsored individual or team activities and sports, do not count toward this 150-minute minimum.
 This is an online Canvas course with weekly health topics.
 Students turn in a personal fitness plan, provide documentation that they are receiving instruction, provide weekly summaries of activities documented by their instructor, and participate in pre- and post-fitness testing.
 Contract Wellness is available to students who have a full schedule both semesters and is offered second semester only (Early Bird Wellness is an option for Fall semester).